wemgl/instamark/README.md

 format.

 ## Installation
-This GitHub repository contains executable binaries for Linux and macOS in the Release section for download.
+This GitHub repository contains executable binaries for macOS, Linux, and Windows in the Release section for download.

 Additionally, download the source code from this repository, navigate to the root directory, and run (assuming you've installd [Rust](https://www.rust-lang.org/tools/install))